Tallinn Town Hall, Estonia - Things to Do in Tallinn Town Hall

 Climb the Town Hall Tower

-Town Hall Pharmacy on the Corner
+Visit the Town Hall Pharmacy across the square

 Getting There